Top 5 facts about tsunamis

-In Japanese the word tsunami literally translates as ‘harbour wave’.
-Tsunamis are a frequent occurrence in Japan, with other 195 recorded throughout history so far.
+In Japanese, the word ‘tsunami’ literally translates as ‘harbour wave’.
+Tsunamis are a frequent occurrence in Japan, with over 190 recorded throughout history so far.

 It was the Greek historian Thucydides who first linked tsunamis to earthquakes.
 However, their exact cause remained speculative until the 20th Century.

-Out as sea tsunamis travel incredibly quickly, often clocking up over 500mph.
-This speed slows as it reaches the shoreline, often being reduced to around 50mph.
+Out at sea, tsunamis travel incredibly quickly, often clocking up over 500 mph.
+This speed slows as it reaches the shoreline, often being reduced to around 50 mph.

-Due to their destructive nature, tsunami-related activity is monitored by specialist observation centres such as the Pacific Tsunami Warming Center in Honolulu.
+Due to their destructive nature, tsunami-related activity is monitored by specialist observation centres such as the Pacific Tsunami Warning Center in Honolulu, Hawaii.

 For more science and technology articles, pick up the latest copy of How It Works from all good retailers or from our website now.
 If you have a tablet or smartphone, you can also download the digital version onto your iOS or Android device.
 To make sure you never miss an issue of How It Works magazine, subscribe today!